TakeruAce/academic-kickstart/content/author/admin/_index.md

 +++

-Takeru Hashimoto (橋本 健) is currently a Ph.d. student in the Cyber Interface Laboratory at The University of Tokyo in Japan.
-He is studying computer science in the graduate school of The University of Tokyo, after finished Bachelor’s degree in mechano-informatics engineering in The University of Tokyo.
+Takeru HASHIMOTO （橋本 健） is currently a Ph.D. student in the Cyber Interface Laboratory at The University of Tokyo in Japan.
+He is studying computer science and human computer interaction in the graduate school of The University of Tokyo.
+He received his master's degree in information science and technology and bachelor's degree in mechano-informatics engineering from The University of Tokyo in 2020 and 2018 respectively.
+His awards include the Young Researcher's Award from the virtual reality society of Japan and the Honorable Mention Award in CHI2019.
 His current research area is Virtual / Augmented Reality of haptics and Human-Computer Interaction.